Chikayo-k/rate-your-stay/TESTING.md

 **Register Page**

-The errors from the register page are coming from the allauth template .
+The errors from the register page are coming from the allauth template.
 As I have no control of this, I decided to leave this error.

 ![Register Page HTML Validation Image](docs/test-images/registerpage-html-validation.png)